xarantolus/iitm-surveying-isas/README.md

     make dependencies

 * Install all required dependencies for all architectures.
 This might only work on Ubuntu systems (tested on Ubuntu 20.04.4 LTS x86_64)
+* Make sure you have enough memory available, as otherwise compilation will get terminated.
+8GB might not be enough
 * Can take around 6 hours

 #### Create disassembled files